RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/filter_ConservedPosMutationFilter_type.md

 -   **max_conerved_pos_mutations**: Maximum number of allowed mutations of conserved positions.

-Subtag ProteinInterfaceDesign:   Restricts to the task that is the basis for protein-interface design.
+Subtag **ProteinInterfaceDesign**:   Restricts to the task that is the basis for protein-interface design.

 -   **repack_chain1**: first chain to repack
 -   **repack_chain2**: 2ndchain to repack